 Moving from Incarceration to Transformation

-Ex-prisoners and Prisoners Organizing for Community Advancement (EPOCA), in Worcester, Massachusetts is a membership-led organization that works to create opportunities for those who have paid their debt to society.
+Ex-prisoners and Prisoners Organizing for Community Advancement (EPOCA) is a membership-led organization that works to create opportunities for those who have paid their debt to society.
 CTAC supported EPOCA over five years with customized technical assistance and small grants.

 With CTAC’s assistance in strategic planning, EPOCA’s leaders transformed the organizational structure, strengthening EPOCA’s ability to train effective community organizers.
 EPOCA then helped lead and win a groundbreaking 6-year statewide campaign to reform the Criminal Offender Record Information System in Massachusetts.
 In the past, misuse of criminal offender records by employers, schools, and landlords had left individuals and families in poverty and desperation.
 Thanks to the efforts of EPOCA and its allies, criminal records are no longer such an insurmountable barrier to employment or housing.